Reduce Pain and Regain Full Movement

 Muscle imbalances in the shoulder play a major role shoulder dysfunction as it disrupts the normal biomechanics of the shoulder.
 This can result in painful areas called trigger points (knots) within the muscles.
 Although dry needling will not have a direct effect on the bursitis itself, it is very beneficial in treating the pain caused by these painful knots in the muscles

-Stage 2 of the treatment: Muscle Activation and Retraining the Shoulder
+Stage 2: Muscle Activation and Retraining the Shoulder

 Once the pain in under control, the physiotherapist will guide you on initiating an exercise program to improve shoulder function and prevent reinjury in the future.
 The exercise approach in based on: